LucaOonk/Virsh-Gui/README.md

 - VM-usage graphs

 # Kown Issues:
-- Default vm location not working properly
+~~- Default vm location not working properly~~ This should work fine now.